Skip to main content

 About Playing Out

 Playing Out in Canley is a programme of creative activity and partnerships taking place in Canley since 2021.
 It is a collaborative project between Canley residents and Warwick Arts Centre designed for and by participants of all ages.
+As of 2024, the project has shifted into community ownership, with the arts centre maintaining an important but supporting role.

 Working with a Community Steering Group and the wider Canley Community, the project has developed a significant presence through regular activities such as the Canley Samba Band, Creative Workshops, the Canley Newsletter and the annual outdoor cinema on Prior Deram Park.
 The biggest community event is the annual Canley Parade.

-In addition our digital publication shares a newly commissioned poem for Canley by poet Navkiran Kaur Mann and a written documentary piece by social historian and ‘Canley kid’, Dr Ruth Cherrington that transports us to the Canley Parade.
-Finally by watching our film you experience the parade’s movement and sound as created by residents with artists Dave Barrett and Francesca Robson.
+As part of the project we have worked with artists throughout with an aim to embed creativity in the area.
+See our digital publication from 2023, which shares a commissioned poem for Canley by poet Navkiran Kaur Mann and a written documentary piece by social historian and ‘Canley kid’, Dr Ruth Cherrington.
+You can also watch our film of the same year to experience the parade’s movement and sound as created by residents with artists Dave Barrett and Francesca Robson.

 With thanks to our community partners and steering group members including: Bonneville Place, Canley Community Church, Canley Community Centre, Canley Library, Canley Pop-Up Café, Canley Stakeholders group, Cannon Park Primary School, Charter Primary School, St Stephens Church, Westwood Academy and Willowbrook Residential Village.